asevillasastre/UCM-Rehabilitation-and-Distribution-Models/README.md

 It is used the situation of West Bank as a relevant case study

 ### Author
-- Antonio Sevilla Sastre
-- Directed by Mᵃ Teresa Ortuño Sánchez, from Complutense University of Madrid
+Antonio Sevilla Sastre; directed by Mᵃ Teresa Ortuño Sánchez, from Complutense University of Madrid

 ### Link to repository
 [asevillasastre/UCM-TFG](https://github.com/asevillasastre/UCM-TFG)